pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

             val FOO1 = Foo() // In case developer want to communicate that Foo is deeply immutable }
     }

+    var `package` = "foo" // Any keyword is allowed when wrapped between backticks
     ```
 === "[:material-heart-off-outline:](#) Disallowed"